Planning Your Project Schedule

 Once the Planning Department approves the project, the Building Department needs a chance to review everything.
 They usually distribute your plan sets to Public Works, the Fire Department, and the County Assessor.
-Depending on the project and the jurisdiction, your building approval can be as quick as over-the-counter (instant approval) or as lengthy as 4-6 weeks for the first round of comments, or even a few months in the post-Covid environment in some jurisdictions.
-Almost always there are comments, although Klopf Architecture has gotten several addition / remodel projects through recently with no architectural comments.
+Depending on the project and the jurisdiction, your building approval can be as quick as over-the-counter (instant approval), a “pre-Covid” schedule of about 4 weeks for the first round of comments, or even a few months in the post-Covid environment in some jurisdictions.
+Almost always there are comments, although Klopf Architecture has gotten a few projects through with no architectural comments.
 Each member of the team (usually the structural engineer and the architect) will respond to their comments quickly and re-submit to the Building Department for what is hopefully the final review.
-This could add another 2 weeks to your schedule.
+This could add another 2-4 weeks to the approvals time-frame.

 Entering into a Construction Contract

 Once the drawings are at the appropriate level of completeness for your project, contractors will need roughly 4 weeks to create fixed-price bids, or maybe a bit longer for a complex new house project.
 This is true whether you’re competitively bidding the project or just asking one contractor to bid.
 You’ll probably spend another couple of weeks agreeing on a contract and signing it.
 This can be done along-side of project design and documentation if you enter into a negotiated situation with a contractor instead of bidding the project competitively once drawings and specifications are complete.
 We usually allow for roughly 2 months from the date we send out the pricing documents to bid and the start of construction.

 Construction time varies significantly depending on the project.
-A bathroom replacement could be done in two months or less, but an addition / remodel of a Mid-Century Modern home could take 8-9 months (or longer if the project is extensive).
+A bathroom replacement could be done in two months or less, but an addition / remodel of a Mid-Century Modern home could take 8-12 months (or longer if the project is extensive).
 The Manzanita House took about 9 months to build; the Cupertino Net-Zero Energy Modern House took about 17 months.
 New homes these days will be on the longer end of that spectrum.